 How to Get Vaccinated

-Adults and teens in Texas are eligible to receive the COVID-19 vaccine.
-In addition to private medical offices who have registered to be vaccination distributers, Texas health officials are shipping the COVID-19 vaccine to 'hubs' within the state.
+Texans 12 years of age and older are eligible to receive the COVID-19 vaccine.
+In addition to private medical offices who have registered to be vaccination distributers, Texas health officials are shipping the COVID-19 vaccine to 'hubs' and pharmacies within the state.
 Both Dallas County Health and Human Services (DCHHS) and Denton County Public Health have been designated as vaccine hubs, and both counties have created websites from which residents can sign up to receive the vaccine.

 Learn more about current vaccine eligibility on the Texas Department of Health and Human Services website.

 Dallas County residents can schedule a same-day or next-day appointment for their first dose of a COVID-19 vaccine at the Fair Park Community Vaccination Center through the Dallas County website.
 Dallas County Health and Human Services (DCHHS) has transitioned from the registration waitlist to a vaccination scheduler now that vaccine supply has increased and the waitlist has been depleted.
 Additionally, residents who are 55 and older may receive a COVID-19 vaccination at Fair Park without an appointment or pre-registering on the website by going to Gate 10 or Gate 2 with a photo ID during operating hours.